panditdhamdhere/Compose/README.md

    You can also make new issues to suggest new functionality or work.

+   If you have contribution or development questions then please contact me or create an issue.
+The discord for Compose is here: https://discord.gg/DCBD2UKbxc

    This is the beginning and we are still working out how this will all work.
 I am glad you are interested in this project and I want to make something great with you.

    -Nick